controlm/automation-api-community-solutions/9-ctm-aws-integrations/ctm-and-aws-glue/README.md

 5. Monitor the Glue job in the Control-M GUI
 <br>
 <br>

+# Getting Started <br> <br>
 ### Step 1 -  ``Install the Control-M Automation CLI`` <br>

-The Control-M Automation CLI allows you to automate and work interactively with Control-M. Follow this [link](https://docs.bmc.com/docs/automation-api/monthly/installation-1064010696.html) to install the Control-M Automation CLI.
+The Control-M Automation CLI allows you to automate and work interactively with Control-M. Follow this [link](https://docs.bmc.com/docs/automation-api/monthly/installation-1064010696.html) to install the Control-M CLI.

 <br> <br>
 ### Step 2 - ``Deploy a Connection Profile``